 "The Family Law Department handled my situation phenomenally.
 I had no doubt that I could count on them to do everything they could to ensure the best outcome for me.
 They were good listeners and very reliable.
 This was particularly impressive since they were supporting me internationally.
 I would highly recommend Miller Samuel Hill Brown in the future." - Anonymous.

-For further information in relation to these cohabitation issues please contact any member of our Private Client Department - based in Glasgow City Centre, our lawyers also help clients in Glasgow's West End, South Side, Paisley and across Renfrewshire, Lanarkshire and Central Scotland.
+For further information in relation to these cohabitation issues please contact any member of our Family Law Department - based in Glasgow City Centre, our lawyers also help clients in Glasgow's West End, South Side, Paisley and across Renfrewshire, Lanarkshire and Central Scotland.
 Call us on 0141 221 1919 or fill in our online contact form.